juancul/octopus/pixelyoursite/readme.txt

 * ViewContent, AddToCart, InitiateCheckout events related to WooCommerce have value turned ON by default.
 The reasons are explained in [this video](https://www.youtube.com/watch?v=neH2Hc6xXUU)

-* Samll change to the contents parameter for some Facebook Pixel events that had the potential to trigger a warning related to currency or value.
+* Small change to the contents parameter for some Facebook Pixel events that had the potential to trigger a warning related to currency or value.

 = PixelYourSite 7.1.14 =